Agentic Software Engineering: Foundational Pillars and a Research Roadmap

 The presented SASE framework is intentionally visionary.
 Our primary goal is not to offer a definitive solution, but rather to serve as a conceptual scaffold to catalyze an urgent dialogue throughout the SE community.
+[R2.2]{SASE is not a temporary scaffold for current AI limitations.
+As agents become more capable, the central question shifts from what they can do to what organizations can responsibly delegate.
+Structured human-agent collaboration remains necessary because software goals embody values, priorities, risks, and stakeholder trade-offs that require accountable human ownership.
+Therefore, trust must rest on evidence, traceability, and auditable decisions.
+Research on automation~\citep{parasuraman2000model} shows that higher levels of automation often shift risk from execution failure to supervision failure, including loss of situation awareness and fragile handoffs.}

 As autonomous agents become first-class actors in the SE lifecycle, the time has come to re-evaluate the foundational tenets of the SE field.
 We must look beyond the long-held focus on source code as the canonical artifact and the human as the sole actor, and instead build the new processes and tools that are essential for a collaborative, agentic future.
 This paper is offered as a first step in that collective rethinking, with the express purpose of shaping the discussions that will define the future of the SE field.
-The paper culminates in a research roadmap that identifies a few key challenges and opportunities, and briefly discusses the resulting impact of this future on SE education.
+The paper culminates in a research roadmap that identifies a few key challenges and opportunities, and briefly discusses the implications for SE education.